Pietro Ortoleva

 Idea: Studies the relation between Stochastic Impatience and models that separate time and risk preferences.
 Not easy to accomodate all.

-Abstract: We study how the separation of time and risk preferences relates to a behavioral property that generalizes impatience to stochastic environments: Stochastic Impatience.
-We show that, within a broad class of models, Stochastic Impatience holds if and only if risk aversion is “not too high” relative to the inverse elasticity of intertemporal substitution.
-This result has implications for many known models.
-For example, for those of Epstein and Zin (1989) and Hansen and Sargent (1995), Stochastic Impatience is violated for all commonly used parameters.
+Abstract: We study how the separation of time and risk preferences relates to a property called Stochastic Impatience.
+We show that, within a broad class of models, Stochastic Impatience holds if and only if risk aversion and the inverse elasticity of intertemporal substitution are sufficiently close.
+In the models of Epstein and Zin (1989) and Hansen and Sargent (1995), Stochastic Impatience is violated for all commonly used parameters.
+Our result also provides a simple, one-question test for the separation of time and risk preferences.

 (Previous titles: On the Relation between Willingness to Accept and Willingness to Pay; Willingness-To-Pay and Willingness-To-Accept are Probably Less Correlated than You Think)